Find a Lender-Approved Local Conveyancer in Cherry Burton

 Recently asked questions about conveyancing in Cherry Burton

-I am buying my first flat in Cherry Burton with a mortgage from Godiva Mortgages Ltd. The developers would not budge the price so I negotiated 6k of extras instead.
-The estate agent suggested that I not inform my lawyer about this deal as it would affect my loan with the bank.
-Should I keep quiet?.
+I am buying a new build house in Cherry Burton benefiting from help to buy.
+The sellers would not budge the amount so I negotiated five thousand pounds worth of extras instead.
+The sale representative told me not inform my lawyer about the side-deal as it will jeopardize my mortgage with Nottingham Building Society.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.